alidcastano/alidcastano-jekyll/_posts/2016-04-02-stay-upwind.md

 title: The best life advice I ever received
 ---

 Do yourself a favor and invest 25 minutes of your time to read Paul Graham's essay, [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html).
-It is the most practical and robust life advice I've ever come across.
-For the last few years it has been my heuristic for difficult decisions.
+It is the most practical and robust life advice I've ever come across, and will completely transformed the way you think and make decisions, as it did for me.
 Below are the insights that impacted me most, what I'm glad to have learned:

 ---